COVID-19 ESPAÑA ESTÀ CERRADA!

 Drinking alcohol is only tolerated at evening meal and social occasions.
 No daytime drinking, and no habitual drinkers.

 No campfires or barbeques, if a fire started it would devastate the area and we would never be welcome back.
 This is no small matter.
-Don't leave bottles or glasses abandoned that could focus the sun, the same warning for prescription spectacles.
+Don't leave bottles or drinks glasses abandoned that could focus the sun, the same warning for prescription spectacles.
 Fire is feared above all else

 Water is scarce and expensive.
 Please be sensible about short showers, pausing the flow while you soap and shampoo.
 Washing machine only use when full, and on short cycle